 Medical Laboratory Technicians work in a variety of settings.
 They are employed by hospitals, physician office laboratories, reference laboratories, pharmaceutical companies, research laboratories, veterinary laboratories, clinics, public health facilities, and business and industry.
-In their 2021 wage survey, the American Society for Clinical Pathology (ASCP) found that the average annual salary for medical laboratory technicians in the United States ranged from \$50,724.24 for staff to \$52,288.88 for supervisors.
+In their 2017 23wage survey, the American Society for Clinical Pathology (ASCP) found that the average annual salary for medical laboratory technicians in the United States was \$55,000.

 Conducted every two years, the ASCP Vacancy Survey serves as the primary source for industry, labor, government, and academic analysts.
-According to the U.S. Department of Bureau and Labor Statistics, the job outlook for Medical and Clinical Laboratory Technologists and Technicians for 2020-2023 will be 11% faster than the average projected growth compared to all occupations, indicating the need for more laboratory professionals to fill upcoming vacancies.
+According to the U.S. Department of Bureau and Labor Statistics, the job outlook for Medical and Clinical Laboratory Technologists and Technicians for 2016-2026232 will be 135% faster than the average projected growth compared to all occupations, indicating the need for more laboratory professionals to fill upcoming vacancies.
 In 2016, the Bureau of Labor statistics anticipated needed growth of 12,000 new medical laboratory professionals per year to meet growing demand.
 However, academic programs currently produce just 5,000 graduates per year.

-For the years 2019-2022, over 96% of our graduates were either in jobs, continuing their education, or both within six months after graduation.
+This results in a projected need of 913 MLT positions and represents a growth rate of 0.84%.
+For the years 2014-2019224, over 96% of our graduates were either in jobs, continuing their education, or both within six months after graduation.